jjwong0915/collision-avoidance/README.md

-# Drone Seminar
+# Drone
-Seminar in controlling drones
+Seminar in controlling multirotors